IvanDrokin/torch-conv-kan/README.md

 ### UKANet and U2KANet

-We introduce UKANets and U2KANets - an U-net/U2-net like model with KAN convolutions instead of regular one, based on resnet blocks.
+We introduce UKANets and U2KANets - an U-net like model with KAN convolutions instead of regular one, based on resnet blocks, and U2-net with KAN Convolutions instead of regular one.
 Main class ```UKANet``` could be found ```models/ukanet.py```.
 Our implementation supports Basic and Bottleneck blocks with KAN, Fast KAN, KALN, KAGC and KACN convolutional layers.

 <a id="item-three"></a>
 ## Performance Metrics